Pyroluria – the Stress Disorder

 Pyrroles don’t really serve any useful biological purpose and are normally excreted by most of us uneventfully.
 In someone with Pyroluria, however, these pyrroles don’t get excreted and build up–even more so under stress of any kind.
 Pyrroles bind strongly with zinc and vitamin B6, making them largely unavailable to the body.

-Zinc and B6 are nutrients critical for the functioning of our entire body and mind –including our digestion, immune system, cognitive functioning and emotions.
+Zinc and B6 are nutrients critical for the functioning of our entire body and mind –including our digestion, immune system, hormonal balance, cognitive functioning and emotions.
 Over time, deficiencies can really take their toll on the way you feel and function and have serious consequences.
-Often people will go for years suffering the effects of pyroluria regardless of what therapies they try or how well they eat.
+Often people will go for years suffering the effects of Pyroluria regardless of what therapies they try or how well they eat.

 As great quantities of zinc become unavailable to the body, an imbalance with zinc’s partner –copper is often created.
 Many of the symptoms exhibited by those with the disorder are due to this zinc/copper imbalance.